 The International Monetary Fund also recommended in October that the world adopt a steep global tax on carbon emissions within a decade as the most effective way to reduce heat-trapping gases and slow global warming.

-The IMF said imposing a global tax that rises to $75 per ton of carbon emissions by 2030 could reduce carbon emissions by 35 percent over the next decade.
+The IMF said imposing a global tax that rises to US$75 per ton of carbon emissions by 2030 could reduce carbon emissions by 35% over the next decade.
 Without such urgent action, the IMF said in its climate mitigation report, global temperatures are projected to rise by double the Paris goal, or about 4 degrees C. above pre-industrial levels by 2100.
 Global average temperatures have already increased by 1 degree C. since 1900.

 Economists have long supported the idea that fossil-fuel burning must be made costlier for the sake of the environment, despite the huge political and societal challenges.
 Some countries such as Britain, France, Norway and Sweden have considered or enacted zero net emissions targets for the mid-21st century.
 Attempts to introduce carbon taxes in Europe have brought mixed results.

 In 2018, violent demonstrations in Paris and other French cities made France’s President Emmanuel Macron backtrack on a carbon tax of US$50 per ton that he introduced to protect the environment.
 The IMF report said some of Sweden’s success came along because “businesses and other stakeholders were involved in the decision-making process through public consultations.

 The Madrid talks were supposed to build on the Paris accord by having nations commit to ever greater emissions reductions.
 But the United States, along with China and India, rejected expanded commitments in 2020.
 Australia and Brazil sought ways out of having to make meaningful cuts.
 Australia, Brazil and Saudi Arabia blocked new rules for global carbon markets.
 Just 80 nations, which collectively emit 10% of warming gases, increased their reductions.